Return to Practice: Nursing & Midwifery

 Upon successful completion, participants meet the NMC's proficiency standards for nurses and midwives and are eligible for re-registration.

-Learning outcomes are assessed through a case study and practice-based documentation.
+Learning outcomes will be assessed through a case study and a practice-based document.

 - Nursing intakes: September and January